at-tawlib/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **10-love_exponent_breath** : displays the result of `BREATH` to the power `LOVE` (both `BREATH` and `POWER` are environment variables

 **12-combinations** : prints all possible combinations of two letters, except `oo`

+**13-print_float** : prints a number with two decimal places, followed by a new line